 Woomera Prohibited Area Coordination Office

-The Woomera Prohibited Area Coordination Office is a joint Australian Government—South Australian Government office established to administer non-Defence use of the Woomera Prohibited Area (WPA).
+The Woomera Prohibited Area Coordination Office is a joint Australian Government—South Australian Government office established to administer non-Defence use of the Woomera Prohibited Area.

 The WPA is an important Defence capability and testing and evaluation asset that plays a significant role in Australia’s national security.

-The WPA is also highly prospective and the South Australian Government estimates that more than $35 billion in developments, iron ore, gold and uranium projects could be possible over the next decade.
+The WPA is also highly prospective and the South Australian Government estimates that more than $35 billion in developments could be possible over the next decade.